datomatic/prisma-laravel-generator/README.md

 ```

 #### Soft delete: `deleted_at`
-By default, if your field's name is exactly `deleted_at`, you don't need to add this annotation.
+By default, if your field's name is exactly `deleted_at`, you don't need to add these annotations since they're automatically classified as deleted-at timestamp and considered read-only.

 When `deleted_at` is defined, the model will automatically implement the `SoftDelete` trait.

+Fields with this annotation are automatically considered as read-only.

 ```prisma
 model Example {